 GED Testing Service is committed to ensuring access to theGED test for all individuals with disabilities and supports the intention of the Americans with Disabilities Act as Amended (ADAAA).

 Candidates who have a documented disability and are unable to take theGED in a standard test administration may request special testing accommodations.
-Please visit GED Test Accomodations for more information or to submit a request for accomodations.
+Please review GED Test Accomodations for more information or to submit a request for accomodations.

 Research shows that GED candidates have a better chance of passing the exam if they are well-prepared for it.
 Some people prepare by taking classes, or studying GED preparation books, or online materials.
 Others may simply brush up on a few subject areas where they feel they need to practice.
 Candidates can get help studying for the GED and may be able to take official practice tests through the following resources: